leehach/census-postgres/meta-scripts/README.md

     sql_drop_import_tables([exec boolean[, seq_criteria int array [, actions text]]])
     sql_create_import_tables([exec boolean[, seq_criteria int array [, actions text]]])

 These functions drop or create staging tables for the estimate sequences and margin of error sequences.
 The parameters are explained above.
 There is no ability to restrict by state, since all states are copied to the same staging table.
 Generating unused staging tables is harmless.
-Usually it is easiest to create and drop all staging tables at once, but high-level function (to be added) will DROP IF EXISTS and CREATE the import tables, transfer to final storage, and DROP the no longer needed import table.
+Usually it is easiest to create and drop all staging tables at once, but sql_import_sequences_and_insert_into_tables() will drop and create staging tables, import and transfer the data to final storage, and then clean up (drop) the staging tables.

 The create function creates UNLOGGED tables if Postgres version 9.1+ (allowing faster loading, but will lose data in unexpected database shutdown).